AliyunContainerService/ack-secret-manager/charts/ack-secret-manager/README_EN.md

     - Prefer RRSA or ServiceAccount-based authentication, and avoid directly exposing AccessKeys in configuration.
     - Separate authentication configuration from data configuration to enhance security.
 4. **Avoid using `ClusterExternalSecret` unless absolutely necessary**, to reduce the risk of secret leakage across namespaces:
-    - If your workload requires synchronizing secrets across multiple namespaces, use `spec.namespaceSelectors` to precisely control the target namespaces for `ExternalSecret` creation.
+    - If your workload requires synchronizing secrets across multiple namespaces, use `spec.conditions` to precisely control the target namespaces for `ExternalSecret` creation.

 ## CRD configuration introduction